 Principles for assessing regional governance options for Porirua

-Council needs to consider the implications of change for its own communities using its own set of principles.
-The following principles have emerged through community input on various regional governance discussions over recent years and discussions with Council.
-In working toward reform of local government in the region, any structural change needs to achieve the following for Porirua and the region:
+Porirua City Council agreed to consider the implications of change for its communities using a set of principles.
+These principles have emerged through community input on various regional governance discussions over recent years and discussions with Council.
+The Council agreed that in any reform of local government in the region, structural change needs to achieve the following for Porirua and the region: